 In applying the relevant planning balance, it is not considered that there are any adverse impacts that would significantly and demonstrably outweigh the benefits of the proposal when assessed against the policies of the NPPF as a whole.
-As a result, approval is recommended.
+As a result, the proposal represents sustainable development and approval is recommended.